JakubFranek/Home-Air-Monitoring-System/README.md

 - Atmospheric Pressure
 - Particulate Matter
 - Volatile Organic Compounds (VOCs)
+- NOₓ
 - CO₂
-- NOₓ

 ### Components

 - **Central Hub**
    - **ESP32-based**; mains-powered.
-   - Connects to the internet for weather updates and data upload.
+   - Connects to the internet for weather updates.
    - Displays real-time data on a large e-ink screen.
    - Contains sensors for all previously listed quantities.